 Review / Appeal

-Unsuccessful applicants may make a request for review by contacting the IAHA secretariat by emailing admin@iaha.com.au within seven days of being notified of the decision.
+Unsuccessful applicants may make a request for review by contacting the IAHA secretariat by emailingmembership@iaha.com.au within seven days of being notified of the decision.
 If a student believes that there are exceptional circumstances, they can make a case for special consideration in the review.
-Substantiating information should also be provided to the IAHA secretariat at admin@iaha.com.au.
+Substantiating information should also be provided to the IAHA secretariat at membership@iaha.com.au..